-The focus in Jungian Studies is both practical and interdisciplinary, allowing you to apply Jung’s basic insights, concepts and subsequent research to other aspects of human experience, from family dynamics, to organizational systems to law.
-You will study Jung’s original work, as well as almost a century of additional research covering a wide range of applied fields such as developmental psychology, literature, education, ecology, technology and the social sciences.
+Jung’s theories grew out of his clinical practice, natural and biological sciences, and comparative studies in historiography, philosophy, religion, mythology, literature, cultural anthropology, and the arts.
+The focus in the Jungian Studies Specialization is both practical and interdisciplinary, allowing students to apply Jung’s basic insights, concepts, and subsequent research to other aspects of human experience, from family dynamics to organizational systems to law.
+Students will study Jung’s original work, and almost a century of additional research covering a wide range of applications in fields such as developmental psychology, literature, education, ecology, technology, neuroscience, and the social sciences.